 Buy a Knife

 Cheesemongers and fine restaurants across the world serve cheese with knives produced by La Forge de Laguiole.
-This century old knife maker manufactures specialty knives for cheese and kitchen tables along with hunting knives and corkscrews.
+This century-old knife maker manufactures specialty knives for cheese and kitchen tables along with hunting knives and corkscrews.
 These aren’t the kind of knives we associate with cooking – we leave that to the Japanese and Germans.
-Laguiole knifes are wonderfully decorative with fine handles made from cow horns and blades that curve into unique points and shapes.
+Laguiole knives are wonderfully decorative with fine handles made from cow horns and blades that curve into unique points and shapes.

 Though a multitude of shops and boutiques sell these knives in the namesake town, why not visit the forge for a quick tour and knife purchase?
 Their self-guided tour lets visitors literally stroll through the factory and get an up-front view of the knife production.
 Workers sharpen and hammer new blades with precision, working the machines without even a glance toward curiously gawking tourists.
 With historic photos and a fascinating display of knives, both old and new, the free tour is worth a quick stop.
 Admit it – a new ivory handled Laguiole cheese knife would be a fine addition to that awesome cheese plate at your next cocktail party.